billwestfall/miscellaneuos/docs/allspaw01.md

-## John Allspaw and crisis management
+## John Allspaw on complexity and crisis management

 1. “In crisis management, be quick with the facts, slow with the blame.” — Leonard Saffir